 Youth Drug And Alcohol Deterrence (YDAD)

-Involved in alternative sentencing options for more than 45 years, OneOC implemented YDAD in 1988 with the help of concerned doctors, hospitals, law enforcement, and the courts.
-Over 5,000 participants have successfully completed this course.
-This model program has been showcased in television newscasts and replicated in many U.S. cities.
+Involved in alternative sentencing options for more than 30 years, OneOC implemented YDAD in 1986 with the help of concerned doctors, hospitals, law enforcement, and the courts.
+Over 45,000 participants have successfully completed this course.
+This model program has been showcased in television newscasts and replicated in many counties across the US.
+It is available to both youth and adults in two program options.

-Youth Drug And Alcohol Deterrence helps participants learn from others’ mistakes rather than making their own over and over.
-YDAD offers participants unique insights into the effects of alcohol and drugs on their lives, and shows participants real-life consequences of their choices.
+Youth Drug And Alcohol Deterrence helps participants learn from the mistakes of others rather than making their own over and over again.
+YDAD offers participants unique insights into the effects of alcohol and drugs on their lives, and shows them the real-life consequences of their choices.
+The curriculum is comprised of 4 components, 3 classes; Drug and Alcohol Awareness, Sheriff Coroner Morgue presentation, a visit to a local hospital trauma unit at night and an 1,000 word essay.
+Classes are held year round every month.

 Anyone can sign up and participate in YDAD without a court order; parent/guardian referrals and self-referrals are welcome.